fosslinux/live-bootstrap/parts.rst

 We recompile ``tcc`` against musl.
 This is a two stage process.
-First we build tcc-0.9.27 using tcc-0.9.26  that itself links to Mes C library but produces binaries linked to musl (we have to do it using older `tcc` because tcc-0.9.27 is not self hosting).
+First we build tcc-0.9.27 using tcc-0.9.26  that itself links to Mes C library but produces binaries linked to musl.
 Then we recompile newly produced tcc with itself.
 Interestingly, tcc-0.9.27 linked against musl is self hosting.

 musl 1.1.24 (tcc-musl)